 Regional Orange Museum

-The concept design for the Orange Museum focuses on the addition of a multi-purpose exhibition space to the existing gallery and library, resulting in the creation of a new identity for the complex as a whole / transformation of the complex as a whole.
+The concept design for the Orange Museum focuses on the addition of a multi-purpose exhibition space to the existing gallery and library, resulting in the creation of a new identity for the complex as a whole.
 This $8 million project provides first class museum exhibition space, incorporating a tourist information lobby, outdoor piazza and café to the centre of regional town, Orange.

 Two themes which characterise the new structure are innovation and practicality.
 The building is a triangular shape, with a green roof that also functions as a supplement exhibition space.
 The landscaped roof which has an amphitheatre stairway provides a unique but also efficient use of space.

 The structure also features moveable walls, giving the building a fluid style, but on a constructive level, this increases the versatility of the space, allowing it to be transformed into a conference centre.
 Another feature which reflects this theme is the incorporation of an interactive counter and wall with TVs and Ipads, presented to customers at the greeting point.
 Not only does this offer the public great accessibility to additional information, but also functions to prohibit the sun from penetrating the whole room.
 Stylistically the interactive wall creates a shield, allowing light to filter through on two of glassed walls.